-IREB Certified Professional for Requirements Engineering (CPRE) Foundation course - Dates and application
+IREB Certified Professional for Requirements Engineering (CPRE) Foundation – Technical Training Course - Dates and application

 Applying for closed-group training